Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

   - The `interactive console` of the interpreter embedded in browser
   - A `.html` file
   - A `.js` file
-> __NOTE__: Except when we discuss client-side JavaScript, we wll write code either in the console (which is ideal for testing out concepts), or in `.js` files (which is ideal for saving the code yo wrote and refer to it later).
+> __NOTE__: Except when we discuss client-side JavaScript, we will write code either in the console (which is ideal for testing out concepts), or in `.js` files (which is ideal for saving the code yo wrote and refer to it later).

 ### Interactive Console
 Although all modern browsers provide a console, in this booklet we shall follow the console provided by Google Chrome.
 I have no particular reason for adopting it, except that it is highly popular and has a very nice interface for other tasks involved with JavaScript programming.
 I would recommend that you use it too, but ultimately it's upto you to decide.